helio-fm/helio-sequencer/README.md

 Helio is an attempt to rethink a music sequencer to create a tool that **feels right**.

-It aims to be a modern music creation software, featuring linear-based sequencer with a clean interface, high-performance C++ core, integrated version control providing intelligent synchronization between devices, saved undo history, translations to many languages and more.
+It aims to be a modern music creation software, featuring linear-based/pattern-based sequencer with clean UI, integrated version control for synchronizing project between devices, translations to many languages, small portable builds and more; mainly targeted at hobbyist composers, game developers and indie artists.

 ## Building